LCI Industries (Lippert) research snapshot

 DimensionConclusionConfidence

-Business qualityLCI Industries is a leading North American supplier of engineered components for RVs, marine, manufactured housing, and adjacent markets.
-It operates through the Lippert brand with a broad product range including chassis, slide-out systems, awnings, furniture, and windows.High
+Business qualityLCI Industries is a leading North American supplier of engineered components for RVs, marine, manufactured housing, and adjacent markets through its Lippert brand, with a wide catalog including chassis, slide-out systems, awnings, windows, furniture, and electronics.
+TTM revenue of about $4.17 billion is up roughly 9% from the prior year on a recovering RV cycle.High

 LCII AI stock forecast